errbit-ng/errbit-ng.github.io/_posts/2024-12-25-announce-and-plans.md

 2. Enable official docker builds
 3. Some kind of documentation

-First stable release as soon as it will be ready.
+First stable release as soon as it will be ready after alpha/beta testing.

 Subscribe to RSS to track our news.